 Office Hours: By Appointment

 Preferred Communication Method: e-mail

-Class Location: International Service Building SIS 355
+Class Location: International Service Building 102

-Catalogue Course Blurb: Can local democracy improve environmental management, climate action, and human wellbeing?
+Catalogue Course Blurb: What can local democracy do for environmental management, climate action, and human wellbeing?
 Democracy ostensibly enables people to influence the political, legal and economic infrastructure that shape their lives.
 If, as theory suggests, public accountability, the disciplining of leaders, or the internalizing of externalities, makes government more broadly responsive and effective, local democracy should matter for wellbeing, security, efficiency and equity.
-This course explores what we know about and how we research the positive effects and potentials of local democracy for sustainable, just and secure natural resource management.
+This course explores what we know about and how we research the positive effects and potentials of local democracy for sustainable and just natural resource management.

-The course provides students with a critical theoretical base and policy-analytic skills applicable to promotion of local representation in environmental decision making.
+Theis Capstone Course provides students with a critical theoretical base and policy-analytic skills applicable to promotion of local representation in environmental decision making.
 In this course you should learn to: 1) evaluate local representation arrangements; 2) critically read and understand the literature on relations between representation and environmental care; 3) identify and ask policy-relevant social science research questions about how democracy and representation shape environmental management and wellbeing; and 4) to improve your writing.